Oliver-Preuschl/lwc-das/README.md

 # Implementation

 The easiest way to enable a component for communication using properties is to simply wrap an existing component.
-Please find following an overview of the necessary steps to wrap the _lightning-map_ component.
+Please find below an overview of the necessary steps to wrap the _lightning-map_ component.
-For complete examples please refer to the [LWC samples](force-test/main/default/lwc/).
+For complete examples, please refer to the [LWC samples](force-test/main/default/lwc/).

 1. Wrap the desired Component